Jocelyn Blore

 This program is available in a hybrid format and designed for people with a few years of professional experience as CSIs, lawyers, special agents, or other related occupations.
 It prepares students with specialized training in forensic pathology, homicide investigation, scrutiny of questioned documents, trace evidence analysis, and crime scene photography.

-There are several institutional accreditation bodies based on the state in which a program is located.
+There are a number of institutional accreditation bodies based on the state in which a program is located.
 The six recognized agencies include:

 After successfully completing a certificate or degree program, some prospective CSIs choose to get certified.
-The certification process typically involves submitting an application; completing several training hours (or a degree program); showing proof of experience in the field; and passing a competency exam.
+The certification process typically involves submitting an application; completing a number of training hours (or a degree program); showing proof of experience in the field; and passing a competency exam.

-For example, according to the Forensic Specialties Accreditation Board (FSAB), there are currently ten approved individual certification boards in forensics.
+For example, according to the Forensic Specialties Accreditation Board (FSAB), there are currently nine approved individual certification boards in forensics.
 The certifying groups most closely related to crime scene investigation include:

 Jocelyn Blore